Life Line Timeline To Predict Events

 Life line timeline age:

-Many people live past the age of eighty, and so the timing method used can derive from the fate line, instead of the life line.
-On occasion, the life line reaches well around the thumb or into the rascettes on the wrist; this might represent the years beyond eighty as well as someone with deep-seated family roots.
+Many people live past the age of eighty, so the timing method can be derived from the fate line instead of the life line.
+Occasionally, the life line reaches well around the thumb or into the rascettes on the wrist; this might represent the years beyond eighty and someone with deep-seated family roots.
+If the line appears short, transfer the gauge to the fate or subsequent life line and resume the timing progression similarly.

 For all the secrets found in the shape of your fingers, get the Destiny Palmistry book1 here.